powsybl/powsybl-core/docs/grid_exchange_formats/matpower/import.md

     </dependency>
 </dependencies>
 ```

-This is not necessary if you are using `powsybl-starter`.
+Note: This is not necessary if you are using `powsybl-starter` as it is already included.
 For version reference, either use [PowSyBl dependencies](https://github.com/powsybl/powsybl-dependencies?tab=readme-ov-file#getting-started)
 or use the correct version following the [table here](https://github.com/powsybl/powsybl-dependencies?tab=readme-ov-file#powsybl-included-repositories-versions)

-Note that you can use something else than powsybl-iidm-impl, as long as it implements the necessary interfaces in powsybl-iidm-api
+Your `pom.xml` should also contain an implementation of `powsybl-iidm-api`, for example `powsybl-iidm-impl`.

 ### Reading the file